 Last Updated on

-In fact, you do not actually need to buy anything new to give your wardrobe an expensive looking edge.
-Get that luxe look nailed with our expert consultancy on how to style your way to a better looking wardrobe…
+You do not need to buy anything new to give your wardrobe an expensive-looking edge.
+Get that luxe look nailed with our expert consultancy on how to style your way to a better-looking wardrobe…

 Choose styles with small, intricate details